Milwaukee shootings Saturday; 2 dead, 13 wounded

 14th and Burnham

 Multiple people were shot around 11:30 p.m.
-Police said 6 males and 3 females were shot, ages ranging from 16 to 42 years of age.
-All of them are expected to survive.
+Police said six males and three females were shot, ages ranging from 16 to 42 years of age.
+All of them are expected to survive, according to police.

 MPD investigates